2012 Making Democracy Work Student Essay Contest

 Eligibility:

-6. The essay, registration form, and essay adviser form may be submitted by mail or by email.
-Entries submitted by postal mail must be mailed to the following address, postmarked no later than June 15, 2012:
+- The essay, registration form, and essay adviser form may be submitted by mail or by email.

 U.S. Capitol Historical Society